 - You’ve now made ginger syrup (or gingerette, as the Brits call it).
 Stop right here if you’re looking for a short-cut to ginger ale and you don’t want to mess around with the fermentation process.
 Pour three or four tablespoons (more or less depending upon how gingery you like it) of your syrup over ice and add 8 ounces of seltzer water or club soda.
 Bottle the rest of the syrup and store it in the refrigerator.

-- For the full ginger beer experience, place a funnel in the top of the bottle and pour in the filtered water.
+- For the full ginger beer experience, place a funnel in the top of the bottle.
 Sprinkle the yeast in, followed by the syrup, lemon juice, and water.

 - Put the lid on the bottle and shake the concoction until the yeast is dissolved.
 Stow it on a shady shelf or in your pantry out of direct sunlight for 2-3 days, or until fizz is achieved.
 At this point it is ready to drink, and must be stored in the refrigerator to prevent further fermentation.
 Don't forget about the bottle, or the pressure will build up so much that it may explode!